fabianmichael/kirby-markdown-field/README.md

 ### 3.4.
 Keyboard Shortcuts

-ℹ️ Keyboard shortcuts are only available for those buttons/heading levels, which are enabled in the toolbar.
+ℹ️ Keyboard shortcuts are only available for those buttons/heading levels enabled in the toolbar.

 #### Block Formats